 To open short positions on GBP/USD, you need:

-Trading is carried out below 30 and 50 moving averages, which indicates an attempt by the bears to control the market.
+Trading is carried out below 30 and 50 moving averages, which indicates a continued decline in the pound in the short term.

 Description of indicators

 - Moving average (moving average, determines the current trend by smoothing out volatility and noise).
 Period 50.
 It is marked in yellow on the chart.

 - Moving average (moving average, determines the current trend by smoothing out volatility and noise).
 Period 30.
 It is marked in green on the chart.

 - MACD indicator (Moving Average Convergence/Divergence — convergence/divergence of moving averages) Quick EMA period 12.
 Slow EMA period to 26.
 SMA period 9

 - Bollinger Bands (Bollinger Bands).
 Period 20

 - Non-commercial speculative traders, such as individual traders, hedge funds, and large institutions that use the futures market for speculative purposes and meet certain requirements.